Julie Christie: Personal life

+Christie is fluent in French and Italian.

 In the early 1960s, Christie dated actor Terence Stamp.
 She had a live-in relationship with Don Bessant, a lithographer and art teacher, from December 1962 to May 1967, before dating actor Warren Beatty for seven on-and-off years (1967–1974).
 Christie was also linked romantically with musician Brian Eno, record producer Lou Adler, director Jim McBride and photographer Terry O'Neill.

-Christie is married to journalist Duncan Campbell; they have lived together since 1979, but the date they married is disputed.
+Christie was married to journalist Duncan Campbell from 2005 until his death in 2025; they had lived together since 1979.
 In January 2008, several news outlets reported that the couple had quietly married in India two months earlier, in November 2007, which Christie called "nonsense", adding, "I have been married for a few years.
 Don't believe what you read in the papers."

 In the late 1960s, her advisers adopted a very complex scheme in an attempt to reduce her tax liability, giving rise to the leading case of Black Nominees Ltd v Nicol (Inspector of Taxes).
-The case was heard by Judge Sydney Templeman (who later became Lord Templeman), who gave judgment in favour of the Inland Revenue, ruling that the scheme was ineffective.
+The case was heard by Judge Sydney Templeman (who later became Lord Templeman), who gave judgement in favour of the Inland Revenue, ruling that the scheme was ineffective.

-She is active in various causes, including animal rights, environmental protection, and the anti-nuclear power movement.
-She is a Patron of the Palestine Solidarity Campaign, as well as Reprieve, and the CFS/ME charity Action for ME.
-Christie is a vegetarian.
+Christie is active in various causes, including animal rights, environmental protection, and the anti-nuclear power movement.
+In the 1980s she was a supporter of the Greenham Common Women's Peace Camp.
+She is a patron of the Palestine Solidarity Campaign, as well as Reprieve, and the CFS/ME charity Action for ME.
+She is a vegetarian.